 If you still need to send invoices and want to get paid faster, stop sending your invoices as “Due on Receipt”—it’s hurting your ability to collect quickly and consistently.

 Why “Due on Receipt” doesn’t work for agency invoicing

 Why?
 Because your clients interpret “Due on Receipt” terms as “Pay this when you want to get around to it,” because there’s no specific future due date.

 When it’s “Due on Receipt,” you’re at the mercy of the due date your client’s accounting person chooses… which probably is their usual A/P payment terms (e.g., Net 30 or Net 45).
 “Due on Receipt” just accomplished the opposite of what you intended.

-Most of my clients expect payment in 30 days.
-Huge clients like Mars are paying agencies as late as Net 120.
-Fortunately, you’re probably not doing work for them—leave those enormous clients to agencies like BBDO and Ogilvy.
+Most of my clients expect payment at their agency in 30 days.
+Yet huge clients like Mars are paying agencies as late as Net 120.
+Fortunately, you’re probably not doing work for them—leave those enormous clients to huge agencies.